base-link/base/book/hint.md

 ### Defining a string

-In Star, strings are called "text".
+In NoteTree, strings are called "text".
 They are typically wrapped when it helps with a term like integers and decimals.

 ```
 text <This is some text.>